MA Dance Producing & Management

 Students take part in seminars, workshops and masterclasses with industry professionals in creative producing, engaging audiences, marketing, business, finance and management, on Saturdays from October to December.
 From January to March, students receive tutorials in preparation for the submission of coursework and briefing sessions about setting up their placements.
 Between March and July, students complete two placements in response to their personal interests and learning objectives: one shadowing an industry professional and another fulfilling work responsibilities within a dance or theatre organisation.
 In parallel to the taught modules and placements, students work collaboratively on a group production project through incubation activities and R&D, which culminates in an intensive production period during August and September.
 Students are assessed at various stages during the year and receive feedback to gain knowledge of their progress.

-Tuition fees are subject to an annual inflationary increase.
+Part-time students should be aware that tuition fees are subject to an annual inflationary increase.

 The programme runs from the start of October until the end of September.